Quantum Error Correction for Beginners

-Quantum simulation, i.e. using quantum systems to efficiently simulate other quantum systems was proposed by Richard Feynmann in the early 1980's~\cite{F81} and was one of the primary motivations to the development of the field.
-In the ideal case, it is argued that having access to a quantum computer with on the order of 10-100 physical qubits could allow for simulating physical systems large enough to be impractical for current classical computers.
-If we limit our quantum array to the 100 qubit level, then even implementing active error correction techniques would not be desirable.
-Instead, higher quality fabrication and control as well as techniques in error avoidance (which require far less resources than error correction) would instead be used in order to lower effective error rates below what is required to run few qubit applications.

-Beyond few qubit quantum simulation we move to truely large scale quantum computation, i.e. implementing large algorithms such as Shor on qubit arrays well beyond 1000 physical qubits.
+Beyond these smaller qubit applications, we move to truly large scale quantum computation, i.e. implementing large algorithms such as Shor on qubit arrays well beyond 1000 physical qubits.
 This would undoubtably require active techniques in error correction.
 Future work needs to focus on adapting the many codes and fault-tolerant techniques to the architectural level.
 As we noted in section~\ref{sec:threshold}, the implementation of QEC at the design level largely influences the fault-tolerant threshold exhibited by the code itself.
-Being able to efficiently incorporate both the actual quantum code and the error correction procedures at the physical level is extremely important when developing an experimentally viable, large scale quantum computer.
+Being able to efficiently incorporate both the actual quantum code and the error correction procedures at the physical level is extremely important when developing an experimentally viable, large-scale quantum computer.